 The Xbox One S supports all the games you loved on Xbox One and vice versa.
 It’s also possible for the Xbox One S to upscale older games to 4K (note that it doesn’t render at that resolution — it only upscales).
 Regardless, unless Xbox One owners are really chomping at the bit for increased support and video quality, there’s no dire need to upgrade at the moment.

 Similarly, both consoles support backward compatibility for select titles, including those in the Xbox Game Pass subscription program.

 Price and availability

 As previously mentioned, the original Xbox One has been discontinued by Microsoft.
-That means if you want one, you have to buy it from third-party sellers on Amazon or a resale site like eBay or Craigslist.
+That means if you want one, you have to buy it from a vendor like GameStop, third-party sellers on Amazon, or a resale site like eBay or Craigslist.
 You can find an officialfor around $200.

 The Xbox One S is available in several different bundles, both from Microsoft and otherwise.
 From the official Microsoft store, you can find $300 bundles with a 1TB Xbox One S and a select game.
 You can also find a 500GB Xbox One S, without a bundled game, for $250.

 To upgrade or not to upgrade?
 The Xbox One S is without a doubt one of the best Ultra HD Blu-ray players on the market for the price.
 Coupled with the general gaming upgrades, the Xbox One S is a great option for individuals looking for a worthy Ultra HD Blu-ray player, as well as individuals purchasing their first Xbox.
 Though our initial review for the original Xbox One actually gave it a higher score than the Xbox One S due to the platform’s potential, the Xbox One S is the superior machine.